lprsrts/homepage/docs/admin.md

 - Content is read from the repository at build time
 - All edits (JSON files and markdown) are committed directly to GitHub via GitHub API
 - Changes trigger automatic redeployment on Vercel
-- Supports: blog posts, meditations, projects, and page settings
+- Supports: blog posts, meditations, projects, updates, and page settings